Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Typhoid Mary by Anthony Bourdain
+1. The War on Science by Shawn Otto
 2. Star Wars: Master & Apprentice by Claudia Gray

-### Current Book Completed Count as of 1-16-2022
+### Current Book Completed Count as of 1-17-2022

-Non-fiction - 1\
+Non-fiction - 2\
 Fiction - 3